priamus-lab/LCWB/README.md

 This "dataset" has been created for scientific purposes only - and WITHOUT ANY COMMERCIAL purposes - to study the potentials of Deep Learning and Transfer Learning approaches.
 We are NOT re-distributing any video or audio; our files just contain pointers and indications needed to reproduce our study.
 The authors DO NOT ASSUME any responsibility for the use that other researchers or users will make of these data.

 ## General Info
-The .csv files contained in this folder (and subfolders) compose the Level Crossing (LC) Warning Bell (WB) Dataset.
+The CSV files contained in this folder (and subfolders) compose the Level Crossing (LC) Warning Bell (WB) Dataset.

 When using any of these data, please mention:

-De Donato, L., Marrone, S., Vittorini, V., Flammini, F., Narone, R., Mazzariello, C., Bernaudine, F., and Sansone, C., "Intelligent Detection of Warning Bells at Level Crossings through Deep Transfer Learning for Smarter Railway Maintenance", Submitted to Computers & Industrial Engineering, Elsevier, 2022
+De Donato, L., Marrone, S., Vittorini, V., Flammini, F., Narone, R., Mazzariello, C., Bernaudine, F., and Sansone, C., "Intelligent Detection of Warning Bells at Level Crossings through Deep Transfer Learning for Smarter Railway Maintenance", Engineering Applications of Artificial Intelligence, Elsevier, 2023

 ## Content of the folder